fjramons/osm-analytics/Jenkins/README.md

 ## FTP_USERNAME=<sensitive>
 ## FTP_PASSWORD=<sensitive>

+# Time zone to timestamp the reports
+TIME_ZONE="Europe/Paris"

 ## Flags
 ## - If the variable is defined AND is "Yes" or "True" (case insensitive), the flag is true.
 ## - If the variable is not defined OR is "No" or "False" (case insensitive), the flag is false.